TrejGun/nestjs-auth/apps/jwt-gql/README.md

 ## Docker

-Otherwise you can use docker
+Otherwise, you can use docker

 ```shell script
 docker-compose up --build